larson-adam/machine-learning-tutorial/TUTORIAL.md

 ## Project Overview

-We are fine-tuning a **BERT** model, which is pre-trained by Google, to classify movie reviews from the **IMDb dataset** as positive or negative.
+We are fine-tuning a **BERT** model, pre-trained by Google, to classify movie reviews from the **IMDb dataset** as positive or negative.
 After fine-tuning, we will save and deploy the model as a web app for sentiment analysis.

 ## Installation and Setup